/usr/bin/m4 [-e] [-s] [ -B int] [-H int] [-S int] [-T int] [-D name [=val]] ... [-U name] ... [file]...

 Operates interactively.
 Interrupts are ignored and the output is unbuffered.

 Changes the size of the symbol table hash array from the default of 199.
-The size should be prime.
+For better performance, the size should be prime.
 Values of size less than or equal to zero are ignored and the default value is used.

 Enables line sync output for the C preprocessor (#line . . . )

-Changes the size of the call stack from the default of 100slots.
+Changes the size of the call stack from the default of 100 slots.
 Macros take three slots, and non-macro arguments take one.
 Values of size less than or equal to zero are ignored and the default value is used.

 Changes the size of the token buffer from the default of 512 bytes.
 Values of size less than or equal to zero are ignored and the default value is used.

 To be effective, the above flags must appear before any file names and before any –D or –U flags: